Couches

 Â

-Apply a thin layer of heavy leather fillerwith a spatula or palette knife.
+Apply a thin layer of heavy leather filler with a spatula or palette knife.
 It’s important to fill any holes to ensure the entire area is smooth and even.
 Apply another layer if necessary.
 Leave the area to dry for approximately 15-20 minutes.

 Â